paluigi/flight_prices/Readme.md

 There are two complementary files needed to run this notebook:

-*   `amadeus.ini`: You should edit this file with your own API key details
+*   `amadeus.ini`: You should edit this file with your own API key details.
+Include also your own Minio instance details if you want to save data on object storage.
 *   `flight_list.csv`: You should insert in this files the routes for which you want to retrieve prices.

 The script is structured assuming you have those two files in the same folder as the notebook.
 In case you prefer a different structure, you should adjust the paths to those files accordingly in the cells below.